Diez, Germany: Traffic

 The Federal Highway 3 to the exit 41 Diez and highways 54 and 417 are the main arteries serving Diez.

-Diez is on the line between Koblenz-Gießen (the Lahntal railway) on the Deutsche Bahn network and is served by both Vectus Verkehrsgesellschaft mbH and Deutsche Bahn.
-The Upper Westerwald Railway and the Lower Westerwald Railway run through Diez-Ost station on the city limits to provide a connection between Limburg rail and the Westerwald.
+Diez station is on the line between Koblenz-Gießen (the Lahntal railway), served by Deutsche Bahn, company section Lahn-Eifel-Bahn, lines RB23 and RE25.

+The Westerwald-Sieg-Railway, RB90 and the Lower Westerwald Railway (RB29, served by company section DreiLänderBahn of Hessische Landesbahn (HLB) run through Diez-Ost station on the city limits to provide a connection between Limburg rail and the Westerwald.

+Diez station has a Bike and ride facility and a Park and ride lot.

 The closed Aar Valley Railway ran towards Wiesbaden and is expected to be reactivated to Zollhaus (south of Hahnstätten) in 2015.

+Nowadays the local bus line 570 runs beside the Aar Valley Railway from Limburg (Lahn) station via Diez and Hahnstätten to Michelbach.

-Numerous bus routes in the Rhein-Mosel (VRM) Diez provide public transport links with the surrounding area.
+Numerous bus routes in the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 521, connect Diez with the public local bus transport within the surrounding area, Diez Ost station additionally in the zone number 6001 of the Rhein-Main-Verkehrsverbund (RMV).

 The town is a stop on the German-Dutch holiday road the Orange Route, the Lahn Holiday Route and the Rhine Legends Route.